rifanid98/libraryapp/README.md

 ## Using Libraryapp

-To use Librayapp, follow these steps:
+To use Libraryapp, follow these steps:

 -   Go to libraryapp directory
 -   Open terminal or command prompt on Windows